atemelci/RVCalPy/README.md

 measures the radial velocity (RV) of a star by comparing an observed spectrum with a template spectrum, by two independent methods — a weighted line-mask **CCF** and the SVD **Broadening Function (BF)** — plus **TODCOR** for binaries whose two peaks have merged.
+For a double-lined binary it carries the velocities on to the **Wilson plot** (mass ratio and systemic velocity with no orbit assumed) and to an **SB2 orbit fit**.

 **Usage is documented in [`Guide.txt`](Guide.txt)**: preparing data, the interactive mode, every command-line command, the barycentric-frame rules, the